firefyd/Porfolio-Website/README.md

 Added tracking with cloudflare web analytics, may later expand with google web analytics 4 or placing references to it on the website itself.

 Updated header with mobile with burger menu and WCAG compliance.

 Updated contact form to a svelte component, added a loading state to sending and a success error message, added a field to filger out bots.

+Added prettier file to consistently format code.